Measures of azimuthal anisotropy in high-energy collisions: Modern picture of azimuthal anisotropy

 The second puzzle, the near-side ridge and the away-side plateau, required a lot more work, and was the subject of intense activity in the years 2005-2010.
 The title of the first paper where this phenomenon was observed~\cite{STAR:2004wfp} started with ``minijet deformation'', making it sound like the physics had to do with jets, which may have misled theorists.
 It was first thought that the near-side ridge resulted from a broadening of the jet peak along the $\Delta\eta$ direction, and it was argued that the energy loss of a jet traversing a quark-gluon plasma (jet quenching) would produce such an effect~\cite{Majumder:2006wi,Dumitru:2007rp}.
 Similarly, the away-side plateau was first thought to result from a modification of the back jet (jets usually go in pairs, emitted back to back).
 The proposed mechanism was that a supersonic jet traversing a quark-gluon plasma would emit a Mach cone~\cite{Casalderrey-Solana:2004fdk,Satarov:2005mv,Ruppert:2005uz,Koch:2005sx}, and the away-side plateau was often referred to as a ``conical structure''.

 It was then realized that a near-side ridge can be generated by longitudinally-extended hot spots, boosted by the transverse expansion~\cite{Shuryak:2007fu,Dumitru:2008wn,Gavin:2008ev}.
 This picture is consistent with the modern understanding, but less simple.
 Event-by-event hydrodynamic calculations by the Brazilian group soon managed to quantitatively reproduce the data~\cite{Takahashi:2009na}, which was a clear hint that flow played a crucial role.
 The state of confusion of the field was summarized by Nagle at the Quark Matter 2009 conference~\cite{Nagle:2009wr}.
-The breakthrough of Alver and Roland, a few months later~\cite{Alver:2010gr}, was to realize that triangular flow explained simultaneously the near-side ridge and the away-side plateau.
+The breakthrough of Alver and Roland, in early 2010~\cite{Alver:2010gr}, was to realize that triangular flow explained simultaneously the near-side ridge and the away-side plateau.
+More hydrodynamic calculations soon followed and confirmed this explanation~\cite{Alver:2010dn,Petersen:2010cw,Schenke:2010rr}.
 It was the final proof that the observed structure had nothing to do with jets, but was all generated by flow.

-A few months later, the near-side ridge acquired fame beyond the heavy-ion community, when it was observed in high-multiplicity proton-proton collisions at the LHC~\cite{CMS:2010ifv}, where nobody expected it.
+The same year, the near-side ridge acquired fame beyond the heavy-ion community, when it was observed in high-multiplicity proton-proton collisions at the LHC~\cite{CMS:2010ifv}, where nobody expected it.
 It was the first significant result from the LHC, and this phenomenon has challenged the best established models of proton-proton collisions~\cite{Skands:2014pea}.